alph4w0lf/LokiX/README.md

-# LokiX
+# LokiX Platform
-Lokix Platform is a Free Open-Source solution to help blue teams and threat hunters use Loki Scanner to sweep enterprise networks
+Lokix Platform is a free open-source solution to help blue teams and threat hunters use "Loki Scanner" to sweep enterprise networks.